Dr Robert Shaw is a New Zealand scholar who works in China and New Zealand.

 Robert has managed many research projects in science, education and decision-making.
 His affinity is for "everything to do with science and people".
 Recent projects are about the interface between China and the West.
-He supports the Philosophy
+He attends conferences of the Philosophy

-of Education Society of Australasia, the Australian and New Zealand Academy of Management, the Philosophy of Management and the New Zealand Association of Science Educators.
+of Education Society of Australasia,, Society of Counseling Psychology (APA), the Existential-Humanistic Institute (GDUFS conferences) and the New Zealand Association of Science Educators.

 Robert's theoretical work mainly relates to Kant, Husserl, Heidegger and Heelan, ontology, phenomenology, concepts of